American tourist seriously scalded while showering in Airbnb awarded $513K

 After returning home, she had to undergo an operation on her legs, and received physiotherapy for about six weeks.
 She was also given scar management therapy and had to put on pressure garments.

-Schmidt, who is mute and deaf, worked as a waitress and supervisor at a university's conference hotel after graduating with an associate degree in fine arts The hotel is a learning centre for those with hearing impairment.
+Schmidt, who is mute and deaf, worked as a waitress and supervisor at a university's conference hotel after graduating with an associate degree in fine arts.
+The hotel is a learning centre for those with hearing impairment.

 But as of 2016, she was unable to return to work.
 She also complained the resulting scars on her arms and legs had caused her embarrassment.
 Her social life had been curtailed since she was not able to stand for long, or walk long distances.